ralacerda/ralacerda/README.md

 - 🧬 [AlkaBlog](https://alkablog.netlify.app/) (Work in Progress) - This project showcases how to implement data fetching, layout, routes, async components and virtual lists with Nuxt and Vue
 - 🏙️ [Luminares Arq](https://luminares-arq.netlify.app/) - A website for a fictitious architecture company, built using Nuxt, VueJS, Typescript, and SASS
 - 📚 [Bookshelf](https://ralacerda-books.netlify.app/) - Displays the list of books I've read and recommend.
 The data comes from Contentful CMS and is built using NextJS
+- 🛜 [Team Connect](https://team-connect.netlify.app/) - A satire website to showcase my skills in designing website for products

 ## Open Source

-- 🤝 Contributed documentation for [Astro](https://astro.build/), [Doom Emacs](https://github.com/doomemacs/doomemacs), and other projects
+- 🤝 Contributed code and documentation for [Astro](https://astro.build/), [Doom Emacs](https://github.com/doomemacs/doomemacs), and other projects
 - 🎃 Participated in [Hacktoberfest](https://hacktoberfest.com/) and contributed to open-source projects
 - 📖 All my projects hosted on GitHub are open source, feel free to fork or contribute
 - 🦬 Using GNU/Linux as my primary operating system for almost 10 years